 2. Student Health Form

-All undergraduate students attending classes on the Cedarville Campus must complete a Student Health Form and turn it in to University Medical Services.
+All undergraduate students attending classes on the Cedarville Campus must complete a Student Health Form.
 All medical information is kept in a confidential manner by UMS and is protected by the HIPAA Privacy Law.
 Complete the form through the UMS Patient Portal.

 Policies that Apply to All Students Staying in the Residence Halls

 1. Disclosure of Meningitis and Hepatitis B Status (required by Ohio law)